zeon-studio-portal/barry-portfolio-nextjs/content/sections/testimonials.md

     company: J Patrick Bewley
     quote: >-
       “Barry is THE most upbeat and energetic change agent I have EVER met.
-And, a visionary who sees the future more clearly than most."
+And, thought leader and visionary who sees the future more clearly than most."
   - enable: true
     name: Cameron Wenaus
     image: /RG.png